0xVector/mmo-rpg/server/README.md

 This is the client for the [mmo-rpg project](../) written in [NestJS](https://nestjs.com/).
 It is designed to be run with [Bun](https://bun.sh), but can also be run with NodeJS (some config tweaking will be required).

+The server communicates with the clients by opening WebSocket connections.
+It implements its own keep-alive and timeout mechanism.
+The data is sent as JSON according to a pre-defined schema.

 The server is for now naive - it presumes that clients only send correct data, so it is susceptible to cheating clients.
 However, it is not just a simple forwarder of messages between the clients - most of the game logic origins in the server and it is ready to have full data validation (and thus recognise cheating clients).

 ## Installation